Hardest Solitaire Games by Win Rate

 Win rate: ~8% | Difficulty: 4/5 | Time: 20 minutes

 Spider in four-suit mode is the hardest version of the most recognizable hard solitaire.
 You probably know it.
-You may have tried it and lost many times.
-That losing is correct.
+You have likely tried it and lost many times.
+That is correct.

 Two full decks.
 104 cards.
 Ten tableau columns.
-You need to build eight complete King-to-Ace sequences, one per suit, and remove them from the board.
-The catch: a mixed-suit sequence cannot move as a group.
+You build eight complete King-to-Ace sequences, one per suit, and remove them from the board.
+Here is the catch: a mixed-suit sequence cannot move as a group.
 Only single-suit sequences are mobile.
 Every time you stack a red card on a black card of the wrong suit, you sacrifice future mobility.

-Spider 4-suit is unique on this list because it is the only game where most players already know they are dealing with something hard.
+Spider 4-suit stands alone on this list.
+Most players already know it is hard.
 The difficulty is not hidden.
-What most players do not realize is how much the suit-purity constraint penalizes them — every improvised cross-suit move narrows your options for the next ten decisions.
+However, most players underestimate the suit-purity constraint.
+Every cross-suit move narrows your options for the next ten decisions.

 The one strategy tip: Never place a card on a different suit unless you have a concrete plan for separating them within five moves.
 Vague intentions to "sort it out later" pile up into a locked tableau faster than any other mistake in this game.